 Carol Pennycook is a partner whose practice includes syndicated loan transactions, infrastructure and project financings, PPP transactions, corporate reorganisations, debt and equity offerings, M&A, derivative products and property development joint ventures.
-Some of her recent transactions include acting on PPP transactions in Canada for project consortia or their lenders; renewable energy transactions including joint ventures for wind and solar developments and project financing of renewable energy facilities; revolving, term corporate and acquisition credit facilities; and capital markets bond, debenture and MTN offerings in Canada and the United States.
-She also acted for the successful consortium on the Port of Miami Tunnel project and for a short-listed consortium on the Indiana Ohio River Bridge project.
+Carol has acted on PPP transactions in Canada for project consortia or their lenders; renewable energy transactions, including joint ventures for wind and solar developments and project financing of renewable energy facilities; revolving, term corporate and acquisition credit facilities; and capital markets bond, debenture and MTN offerings in Canada and the United

+States.
 She is a director of P3 Canada, a federal Crown corporation, and was chair of the Committee for Review of the Commodity Futures Act (Ontario).
-She is a recipient of Lexpert's Zenith Award, and is lauded as a world-class, national leading lawyer by, inter alia, Chambers Global, Euromoney, Expert Guides' Best of the Best for Banking and Guide to the World's Leading Women in Business, IFLR 1000, PLC Which Lawyer?, Best Lawyers and The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada.
-She was called to the Bar in Alberta in 1981 and Ontario in 1985.
+She was named in The Best Lawyers in Canada as Toronto Banking Law Lawyer of the Year 2016 and Toronto Derivatives Law Lawyer of the Year 2014, as well as a leading practitioner.
+She has also been recognised in Chambers Global; Chambers Canada; IFLR1000; Expert Guides' Guide to the World's Leading Women in Business Law, Best of the Best as one of the world's 30 top project finance lawyers, and in Guide to the World's Leading Banking, Finance and Transactional Lawyers.
+She was the recipient of Lexpert's 2009 Zenith Award as one of Canada's Leading Women Lawyers.
+She was called to the Bar in Alberta in 1981 and in Ontario in 1985.